kanan88/shikisphere/README.md

 #### 5. Testing Scope

-- Focused on implementation due to time constraints, though broader test coverage is a goal for future iterations.
+- Focused on testing Header and Footer components due to time constraints, though broader test coverage is a goal for future iterations.